eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.7 Non-Qualified Electronic Attestation of Attributes (EAA) Providers

 Non-qualified EAAs can be provided by any (non-qualified) Trust Service Provider.
 While they are supervised under [eIDAS 2.0], it can be assumed that other legal or contractual frameworks mostly govern the rules for provision, use and recognition of EAAs.
 Those other frameworks may cover policy areas such as educational credentials, digital payments, although they may also rely on Qualified Electronic Attestation of Attributes Providers.
 For non-qualified EAAs to be used, TSPs offer Users a way to request and obtain these EAA.
-This implies these non-qualified EAA Providers need to comply with the Wallet Unit interface specifications.
+This implies these non-qualified EAA Providers comply with the Wallet Unit interface specifications.
 Depending on the domain rules, non-qualified EAA Providers may provide validity information about EAAs, without having an ability to receive any information about the use of the EAA.
 The terms and conditions of issuing EAAs and related services are subject to sectoral rules.

 ### 3.8 QES Remote Creation Service Providers